Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Results

 \section{Results}

 We evaluate our method for a pick and place task of a cube with a mobile manipulator, and for a move and push task.
-The results are shown in simulation and real-world experiments, \Cref{fig:sim_solutions} and \Cref{fig:real_experiments}.
+These scenarios were selected to demonstrate the method's capability to resolve complex hybrid dynamics where defining explicit analytical constraints is non-trivial.
+We show simulation and real-world results, \Cref{fig:sim_solutions} and \Cref{fig:real_experiments}.